Homebrew/legacy-homebrew/README.md

 ## Quick start / development mode

 NOTE: This quick start guide uses SBT to run the job server and the included test jar, but the normal development process is to create a separate project for Job Server jobs and to deploy the job server to a Spark cluster.
+Please see the deployment section below for more details.

 You need to have [SBT](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html) installed.